1KINGO1/DiscordTokenClient/README.md

 ========================
 A convenient utility that allows you to manage your discord account through a token

+A way for you to manage your own or someone else's discord account with just one token.
+This way you can create a bot on a regular discord account.

 Starting | 🍉
 -------------------------
 ```